Main logo for the Economic Forum for sustainable development

 By Prof. Manahel Thabet, President of the Economic Forum for Sustainable Development

-Current Challenges in Renewable Energy Transition
+Current Challenges in the Global Renewable Energy Transition

 Proposed Solutions